Ninavd/tumor-dynamics-abm/README.md

 options:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit -n N                  How many simulations to run.
+If > 1, averaged results are saved
+                        to csv.
+Default is 1.
   -s SEED               Seed of simulation (default is random)

   -api ALPHA_PI         proliferative probability change when